MARCELLADC/Metrics-for-Rubin-Cadence-Strategy-Note-2021-revisionated/README.md

 -->files with the template of 6 different variable stars (RRab.csv,RRc.csv,CEF1.csv,CEF2.csv, LPV1.csv,LPV2.csv)

+Actually we are working on:
+1)a new definition of gap of Lc
+2)on the style of the file 'Allresults'

 Comments are welcome.
-Tested on Data Astro Lab
+Tested on Data Astro Lab (with Kernel LSST SIM MAF(Py3,w.2021.14)